MiroslavZB/uniqcast/README.md

 I am using an alternative package which does support all of the flutter platforms, is updated recently and is not in beta.

+My videos are also playable in any platform - Android, iOS, MacOS, Web etc.

+I am not sure if those are the correct channel images.
+I tried using the Channel -> logos -> CARD/NORMAL as the image id, but only two channels had images.

 ## Code walkthrough
 I am using google fonts package for picking a font.
 API:
     - I have used the Dio package
-    - RequestInterceptor adds the headers and logs the user out on 401 (unauthenticated) server response
+    - RequestInterceptor adds the headers and logs the user out on 401 (Unauthenticated) server response
     - There is a LogLevel to change the level of logging
     - All requests are type-safe via Generics